DanielPawlowicz/Expense-Tracker/README.md

 # Expense Tracker

-## It is a fullstack web app on Java Spring Boot, React.js and MySQL
+## It is a fullstack web app on Java Spring Boot, React.js and MySQL where tou can manage your personal monthly expenses

 ### features
 * Displaying list of expenses grouped by month and day